Italy court acquits Eni, Shell in Nigeria corruption case - RFI

 Milan (AFP)

-An Italian court on Wednesday cleared energy giants Eni and Shell of $1.1-billion (920-million-euro) corruption charges related to an oil exploration deal in Nigeria.
+An Italian court on Wednesday cleared energy giants Eni and Shell of $1.1-billion (920-million-euro) corruption charges related to a major oil exploration deal in Nigeria.

-Judges in Milan acquitted Eni, Shell and 13 defendants, including Eni's CEO Claudio Descalzi and his predecessor Paolo Scaroni, a spokesman for Eni said.
+Judges in Milan acquitted Italy's Eni, Anglo-Dutch firm Shell and 13 defendants, including Eni's chief executive Claudio Descalzi and his predecessor Paolo Scaroni.

-The verdict "finally restores Claudio Descalzi's professional reputation and Eni's standing as a large company", the manager's lawyer Paola Severino was quoted as saying by ANSA news agency.
+"After almost three years of trial, the judgment by the court has finally established that the company, the CEO Claudio Descalzi and the management involved in the proceedings have all behaved in a lawful and correct manner," Eni said in a statement.

-In 2011, Eni and Shell paid $1.3 billion dollars for a licence on OPL 245, a giant offshore oilfield in Nigeria estimated to hold nine billion barrels of crude.
+In 2011, Eni and Shell paid $1.3 billion dollars for a licence on OPL 245, a giant Nigerian offshore oilfield estimated to hold nine billion barrels of crude.

-The money was paid into a Nigerian government bank account in London, but Italian prosecutors believe that $1.1 billion ended up lining the pockets of Nigerian politicians and middlemen, including former oil minister Dan Etete.
+The money was paid to the Nigerian government, but Italian prosecutors believed that $1.1 billion ended in the pockets of Nigerian politicians and middlemen, including former oil minister Dan Etete.

-Prosecutors argued that Eni and Shell knew that most of the money would have gone into bribes, but the two companies strongly denied this.
+The minister had personal claims on the oilfield, and prosecutors argued that Eni and Shell knew that most of their money would have been used to pay off Etete and others, but the companies strongly denied this.

 "At the same time, this has been a difficult learning experience for us.
 Shell is a company that operates with integrity and we work hard every day to ensure our actions not only follow the letter and spirit of the law, but also live up to society's wider expectations of us."

-Earlier this week, Eni said it and Shell would end up as losers from the OPL 245 deal, since the Nigerian government never gave them production rights to start extracting oil.
+Earlier this week, Eni said the two energy firms would end up as losers from the OPL 245 deal, since the Nigerian government never gave them production rights to start extracting.

 "The benefits never materialised, Eni and Shell invested $2.5 billion and their licence will expire in May.
 So the truth is that the two companies are the damaged parties in this affair," an Eni spokesman told AFP.